granicz/SiteFi/src/Hosted/posts/granicz/20100522-websharper-2010-standard-is-available.md

 The main highlights of this release are below.

-## Licensing
+### Licensing

 WebSharper 2010 Standard is available free of charge for both commercial and non-commercial purposes.
 We offer various support packages for individuals to large workgroups, and even entire enterprises, and premium extensions on our [Purchase page](http://www.intellifactory.com/products/wsp/Buy.aspx).
 We also have a full range of [training courses](http://www.intellifactory.com/Trainings.aspx), consultation and expert services available.
-For more details, please send an email to sales@, or use our [contact form](http://www.intellifactory.com/ContactUs.aspx).
+For more details, please send an email to `sales@intellifactory.com`, or use our [contact form](http://www.intellifactory.com/ContactUs.aspx).

-## The compiler
+### The compiler

  * The error reporting has been much improved since the beta release.
 The compiler reports errors and warnings in bulk.
 Most messages carry source locations, allowing to click on them in Visual Studio.
  * The compilation of assemblies has been separated to avoid unnecessary recompilation, improving compilation time.
  * There are numerous improvements in the output code, to make it more compact, readable and efficient.

-## The standard library support
+### The standard library support

  * Support for `Set<'T>` and `Map<'T1,'T2>` with a backend based on AVL trees.
  * Support for `System.DateTime` and `System.TimeSpan`.
 Support for passing `System.DateTime` objects over RPC calls.

-## The language support
+### The language support

  * Thanks to the improvements in the recent F# compiler, constructors are no longer special-cased.
 Just like ordinary methods, they can now be marked with JavaScriptAttribute and implemented in F#.
  * More native JavaScript functionality is exposed for F# consumption, including such classes as `JConsole`, `JDate`, `JObject` (for JavaScript `Console`, `Date` and `Object` respectively).
  * Dom and jQuery bindings are likewise exposed for F#.

-## ASP.NET integration
+### ASP.NET integration

  * WebSharper now integrates via an `IHttpModule`, detecting RPC call requests by a special header.
 This solution is robust to deploying WebSharper applications in arbitrary virtual folders.

-## The installer
+### The installer

  * Installation of templates for both Visual Studio 2008 and 2010, on 64 and 32-bit platforms.
  * Support for in-place upgrades and hotfix releases - the new versions of WebSharper 1.0 will be distributed as installers that will not require you to make any changes to your WebSharper projects in order to benefit from the latest versions' improvements.